 Looking to spend a little less?
 Check out this standing desk convertor.

 While a standing desk is an investment for your health, it can also be an investment for your wallet.
 If you’re not ready to fork over the dough, these DIY standing desks are a fraction of the cost.

 The Standdesk 2200

-This standing desk costs only $22 to make and all the parts are from Ikea
+This DIY standing desk from Colin Nederkoorn costs only $22 to make, and all the parts are from Ikea.

 The TV Console Hack

 Break out the drill and make this standing desk using a TV console and adjustable desk legs.

 Take a counter, a crate, a box, whatever you have, and turn it into a standing desk.
 While you may not have the most stylish desk in the office, your health will still thank you for standing.